Healthcare chaplains are persons called by God and trained to serve in an environment of sickness, pain, birth and death.

 - retirement centers and nursing home facilities

-- Some hospitals are denominationally related; others are private, public, or governmental.
-Some healthcare chaplains serve through support by state conventions, an association, or some other group concerned with providing a religious ministry.
-Programs of hospital ministry include full-time or part-time employment, and volunteer opportunities.
+- Some hospitals are denominationally related while others are private, public or governmental.
+Some healthcare chaplains serve through support by state conventions, an association or some other group concerned with providing a religious ministry.
+Programs of hospital ministry include full-time or part-time employment and volunteer opportunities.

 Basic Qualifications/Requirements for SBC Endorsement:

-For specific application of qualifications to your situation contact a Chaplaincy Associate at (770) 410-6359 or firstname.lastname@example.org.
+For specific application of qualifications to your situation contact a chaplaincy associate at 770-410-6361.